JaredlL/hotel-room-booking/Readme.md

 **Hotels have 3 room types: single, double, deluxe**

 - This is represented by an enum `RoomType`
-- Seperate Room object types were considered, but the extra complexity did not appear necessary.
+- Separate Room object types were considered, but the extra complexity did not appear necessary.
   - RoomTypes do not encode any additional rules.
   - For example, no constraint is given about the number of beds in a room.